rosie-s/courses/Udacity/02_IntroToComputerScience/Notes/04_Lesson3_Notes.md

 ## Aliasing
 2 different ways to refer to the same object
-- If 2 variable names (p,q) refer to the same object, any change made to the object p refers to also affects the value that q refers to.
+- If 2 variable names (p , q) refer to the same object, any change made to the object p refers to also affects the value that q refers to.
 - If the value in the first position of p is changed, that also changes the value q refers to.
 ```python